Want to write like a professional copywriter? Keep reading to learn the key trait all great copy shares.

 But I never sacrifice clarity for the sake of cleverness.
 And neither should you.

-As they say, kill your darlings
+As the saying goes, kill your darlings

 When I’m writing, I start by focusing on the specific message I want that section of copy to deliver.
 It needs to be quick and easy for the reader to understand.